-Finding a therapist in New York City can be a long and frustrating process.
-Most individuals start their therapist search on health insurance websites, but find much of the information outdated and inaccurate.
+Looking for a therapist in New York City?
+Many people start their therapist search on health insurance websites, but find much of the information outdated and inaccurate.
 In fact, less than one-third of individuals who contact therapists on their health insurance website receive an appointment.
 In a big city like New York, despite the thousands of therapists to choose from, it can be hard to know where to start.

 - Cigna therapists in NYC

 - Blue Cross Blue Shield therapists in NYC

 - United Healthcare therapists in NYC

 Other health insurances with smaller provider networks may be harder to find in-network therapists for (you can try searching here).

 Beyond the task of the search itself, many people have high deductible insurance plans: the deductible is the sum total of annual medical expenses that you need to pay out of pocket before insurance starts to cover therapy.
 If you have a high deductible plan and few other medical expenses, you might be unlikely to meet your deductible in the calendar year, which means your out-of-pocket therapy fees could be effectively the same, regardless of if you see a therapist in-network or out-of-network.